 It just so happens that I love the zip lock plastic bags for freezing prepared fruit and veg.
 Easy to reseal after taking out the desired portion.
 Once empty.
 I clean and decide if I can use in the freezer again, otherwise they are consigned to the garden area for use as 2 pot propagators.

-Plastic cups are put aside for individual pots.
+Plastic cups and clear yoghurt pots are put aside for individual pots.

 And something new this year.
 We try not to buy the individual water bottles, but I’d rather buy water than a sugary drink when we’re out and about.
 It struck me that, once empty, they make mighty fine seed propagators.